motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 - Animating between wiggles or parents with easing
 - Creating After Effects tools and presets

-Being able to create keyframes with JavaScript also has the benefits of being able to create and modify the keyframe array programitcally.
+Being able to create keyframes with JavaScript also has the benefits of being able to create and modify the keyframe array programmatically.

 One example of this is setting default parameters with the spread syntax.